Nuclear Reactor Safeguarding with Neutrino Detection for MOX Loading Verification: Detecting Anomalous Activity

 We propose a statistical test in which we compare a quantity $\xi$ between a declared and simulated MOX loading fraction and determine the probability that the measured (simulated) data matches the declared (predicted) expectation.
 This represents a realistic application of the test in which a reactor operator declares the characteristics of their reactor, and an inspector compares the measured neutrino counts with what is predicted from the declarations and determines the probability of anomalous activity.
 We define the test statistic $\xi$ as

-In this equation, a measurement is taken over a period $\Delta t$; $n_1$ represents the number of neutrino counts over the first half of this period, $n_2$ represents the number of neutrino counts over the second half, and $\overline{Y}$ represents the expectation of the total number of background counts.
-This background rate could be measured by inspectors using a neutrino detector while the reactor is offline.
-This quantity accounts for the total counts and fuel evolution of the entire measuring period, which depends on the power of the reactor and the fuel being used.
-The left side of \cref{fig:emissions_vs_time} shows the time evolution of detected neutrino rate for various MPFs.
-One can explain the different time-dependencies in this figure by considering the fission rates in Fig.~\ref{fig:relfiss} and some known neutrino emission patterns: power from MOX fuel comes primarily from plutonium, which emits fewer antineutrinos with energy above the IBD threshold than LEU fuel at the same power level.
-Additionally, as MOX fuel is consumed, a smaller fraction of the power is produced by the fission of $^{239}$Pu and more is produced by the fission of $^{241}$Pu, which, since $^{241}$Pu emits more antineutrinos per fission than $^{239}$Pu, causes the neutrino emission rate to increase.
-The opposite is true for LEU fuel: as LEU fuel is consumed, $^{235}$U and $^{238}$U are fissioned and some of the $^{238}$U is transmuted to plutonium through neutron capture and subsequent beta decays.
-Thus, as time increases, more power is generated from $^{239}$Pu fission, decreasing the neutrino emission rate.
-The transition between a decreasing and increasing neutrino detection rate occurs when the core consists of around 75\% MOX fuel.
+where a count measurement is taken over a period $\Delta t$ {from the beginning of the reactor cycle}; $n_1$ is the neutrino count over the first half of this period, $n_2$ is the number of neutrino counts over the second half, and $\overline{Y}$ is the expectation of the number of background counts during $\Delta t$.
+This background rate could be measured while the reactor is offline.
+This quantity $\xi$ accounts for the total counts and fuel evolution of the entire measurement period, which depends on the power of the reactor and the fuel being used.
+The left side of Fig.~\ref{fig:emissions_vs_time} shows the time evolutions of detected neutrino rate for various MPFs, which can be explained by considering the fission rates in Fig.~\ref{fig:relfiss} and known neutrino outputs for specific fission processes.

 The quantity $\xi$ trends monotonically with the MPF, shown on the right side of Fig.~\ref{fig:emissions_vs_time}, making it a useful measurement of the amount of MOX fuel in the reactor.
-It can then be used in a statistical test to determine if a measured value, using data similar to Fig.~\ref{fig:sample_neutrino_observation}, matches with a predicted value, using data similar to Fig.~\ref{fig:emissions_vs_time}.
 The statistical significance of the difference between the measured and predicted value can be quantified by the uncertainty in the predicted value, and a $p$-value can be determined, indicating the probability of compatibility between the two values.